-AARP wrote to lawmakers this week in support of a bill that would stop allowing workers with disabilities to earn less than the federal minimum wage.
+AARP wrote to lawmakers last week in support of a bill that would stop allowing workers with disabilities to earn less than the federal minimum wage.

 Medicaid is the country’s largest public health insurance program, providing access to needed health care and long-term services and supports (LTSS) to millions of low-income Americans, including more than 17 million children with disabilities, adults with disabilities, and poor seniors.

 My almost 96-year-old mother is one of about half of older adults with disabilities serious enough to need long-term services and supports.
 She is nearly blind, has dementia and osteoporosis, and suffers from arthritis.
 Recently she’s begun to experience back pain too.
 She lived in her home of over…

 The financial health of Social Security has improved slightly in the past year, with the system expected to exhaust its reserves to pay benefits in 2034, a year later than previously projected, according to the 2015 Social Security Trustees Report, released July 22.
 At that time, if Congress has…